ITE College Central murder: Reactions to Low's death

-The murder of Low brought shock to many students and staff members (including Low's colleagues) of ITE College Central.
-They offered condolences to Low's family, and some of Low's colleagues showed acknowledgement for Low's exceptional professionalism in her job and her profound influence on her students.
-The parents of the students were reassured by the staff about the security and safety of the school due to the case being an isolated incident not related to the school, and classes took place as per normal in the aftermath of the murder.
+The Low's murder brought shock to many students and staff members, including Low's colleagues, of ITE College Central.
+They offered condolences to Low's family, and some of Low's colleagues acknowledged Low's exceptional professionalism in her job and her profound influence on her students.
+The parents of the students were reassured by the staff about the security and safety of the school, as the case was an isolated incident not related to the school, and classes took place as normal in the aftermath of the murder.

-Several believers and a pastor of the church where Low frequented to for two years also showed sadness and shock for what happened to Low.
-Low, who originally came from a family full of Confucianist values, converted to Christianity on 25 December 2017 at the church and often went there with her daughter to make prayers, and she was known to be a gentle and good natured person who was committed to her new religion.
-After her 18-year-old daughter recovered her body, Low's funeral was conducted and it was attended by 15 of her family members and friends.
-At the time of her death, Low, who was the seventh of eight daughters in her family, left behind seven sisters, a mother and her 18-year-old daughter.
-Seet's first ex-wife also expressed her extreme shock over the death of Low, with whom she only met once.
+Several believers and a pastor of the church Low frequented for two years also showed sadness and shock for what happened to Low.
+Low, who originally came from a Confucianist family, converted to Christianity on 25 December 2017 at the church and often went there with her daughter to make prayers.
+She was known to be a gentle and good natured person who was committed to her new religion.

+After her 18-year-old daughter recovered her body, Low's funeral was conducted and attended by 15 of her family members and friends.
+At the time of her death, Low, who was the seventh of eight daughters, left behind seven sisters, a mother, and her 18-year-old daughter.
+Seet's first ex-wife also expressed her extreme shock over the death of Low, whom she only met once.